Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 - **Lifetime of plastic items**
 ![9](Slide9.jpeg)

+- **Got rid of the policy changes **

+- **Intend on doing more research on what people can do to reduce plastic pollution in addition to taking National Geographic's pledge.
+I will include this in my final draft.**

 - **Added more information about the pledge based on user feedback since this was the most common feedback received**

 ![10](Slide11.jpeg)

 ![12](Slide12.jpeg)